 I am a Professional Engineer, holding a BE(Hons) 1st Class and a PhD in Mechanical Engineering.
-I have worked in industry as a consultant, product designer and fabricator.
+I have worked in industry as a Development Engineer/Scientific Modeler, Consultant, Product Designer and Fabricator.

 I am an award winning communicator, who enjoys working in a team, but equally can self-motivate and self-direct as is the nature of completing a PhD.